 A special presentation by Member of Knesset Rabbi Yehudah Glick.

-Faculty Member: Rabbi Yehuda Glick is an American-born Israeli Orthodox rabbi and politician.
+Faculty Member: Rabbi Yehudah Glick is an American-born Israeli Orthodox rabbi and politician.
 He regularly hosts Knesset Bible Study for Jews and Christians and campaigns for expanding Jewish access to the Temple Mount.
 He is currently a member of the Knesset and serves as the leader of HaLiba, a coalition of groups dedicated to a complete and comprehensive freedom and civil rights for Jews on the Temple Mount.

 6:30-7:20 PM The Role of Ruach HaKodesh (the Holy Spirit) in Guiding our Biblical Ancestors in Keeping the Torah (Lecture Hall)